 - We continue to contribute to the Red Cross Disaster Relief Alliance to enable their response to wider global disasters.

 - In response to the crisis in Ukraine, we donated £1.2 million to the DEC Ukraine Humanitarian Appeal, including the matching of employee and customer donations, to support the Red Cross Movement in accelerating their response and providing critical care to those who need it most.

-Some of the funds will be used to establish a Hardship Fund, which provides support to individuals who were already financially at risk before the coronavirus outbreak, and whose financial situation has deteriorated as a result.
-Working in partnership with government and volunteer partners, the British Red Cross will identify those eligible for the fund - individuals will not be able to self-refer to the Fund.
-It will play a vital role in bridging the gap for those who are not receiving government support, enabling them to meet their essential living costs.
+- Aviva and the Aviva Foundation* donated £10 million to the British Red Cross to support their response to Coronovirus response in communities across the UK.
+This additional investment was one of the biggest single corporate donations ever received by the British Red Cross.
+Some of the funds have been used to establish a Hardship Fund, which provided support to individuals who were already financially at risk before the coronavirus outbreak, and whose financial situation has deteriorated as a result.
+Working in partnership with government and volunteer partners, the British Red Cross identified those eligible for the fund - which played a vital role in bridging the gap for those not receiving government support, enabling them to meet their essential living costs.